quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 The `scheduler` view is for displaying days with resources on the left side.
 This allows you to present data for each resource.
 Where a resource could be a person, room, etc.

-To use the scheduler, you need to use the `resources` property, which is an array of objects, containing a mandatory key `label`.
+To use the scheduler, you need to use the `resources` property, which is an array of objects, containing a key as defined by the `resource-key` (default `label`).
 To change the number of days displayed, use the `max-days` property.
 To change the distance between each resource, use the `resource-height` property.

 ## Resource view